amooma/rails-4.2-book/chapter04-activerecord.md

 ActiveRecord
 ============

-ActiveRecord
-Active Record (pattern)
-ActiveRecord
-database
-ActiveRecord
-ActiveRecord
-database
-ORM
-database
-`ActiveRecord` is a level of abstraction that offers access to a SQL database databasedatabase relational (SQL)relational database databaseSQL database. `ActiveRecord` implements the architectural pattern *Active Record* [^9].
+`ActiveRecord` is a level of abstraction that offers access to a SQL database.
+`ActiveRecord` implements the architectural pattern *Active Record*.

 > **Note**
 >
-> This is referred to as object-relational mapping ORM*object-relational
+> This is referred to as *object-relational-mapping*, *ORM*.
-> mapping*, ORM (object-relational mapping)*ORM*.
 I find it rather dry
 > and boring, but in case you have trouble going to sleep tonight, have
 > a look at <http://en.wikipedia.org/wiki/Object_relational_mapping>.